 Policy

 Individual members of the MICRC, its staff, attorneys, consultants, and contractors, (“Agents”) stand in a relationship of trust and confidence to the MICRC and the residents of the State of Michigan.
 They shall act in good faith with due regard for the best interests of the MICRC and the public and shall comply with the principles set forth in this Policy and applicable law.
-They must not use their official MICRC positions or influence for further gain or advancement for themselves, Family Members, or other personal or business associates.
+They must not use their official MICRC position or influence for further gain or advancement for themselves, Family Members, or other personal or business associates.

 Conflicting interests can undermine the judgment or objectivity of Agents and compromise their primary obligation to the MICRC.
 Furthermore, bias or the appearance of bias may undermine public trust in the MICRC.
 Therefore, all direct or indirect potential or actual conflicts of interest must be disclosed, evaluated, and, if found to be substantial or material, eliminated or managed as described in this Policy.